 Notes

-1 This is a compilation of the State Superannuation Act 2000 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 August 2006 of the State Superannuation Act 2000 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table